mit-rss/visual_servoing/README.md

 - Run the car on one of our tracks, and check out the plots for any interesting error signals.
 Compare plots at different speeds, and see how error signals change with speed.

 ## Module 0: Setup <a name="module0"></a>

-### Computer Setup
-For this lab, you will need Opencv3.
-The virtual machines already have it, but it likely needs to be updated to 3.4 and are missing the opencv-contrib package (this is where some propietary algorithms were moved to in opencv3).
-If you are running linux natively, depending on what you've done before you may or may not have the correct setup.
-Try running these commands as well, and the correct packages will install as needed.

-Steps:

-`sudo apt-get install python-pip`

-`pip install opencv-python==3.4.2.16`

-`pip install opencv-contrib-python==3.4.2.16`

-`pip install imutils`

 ## Module 1: Cone Detection Via Color Segmentation <a name="module1"></a>
 In lecture we learned lots of different ways to detect objects.
 Sometimes it pays to train a fancy neural net to do the job.
 Sometimes we are willing to wait and let SIFT find it.
 Template matching is cool too.